fallen-icarus/cardano-swaps/README.md

 ### Defending Against Beacon Abuse
 While using the Koios and Blockfrost apis are technically off-chain, when there are hundreds of thousands of addresses with beacons, the apis can become too slow to use.
 Thus, use of the beacon tokens must be guarded to prevent a denial-of-service attack.

+#### Minting/Burning Requirements
 To this end, minting a beacon token requires depositing 2 ADA to a beacon vault address which can be redeemed upon burning the beacon token.
 The beacon vault address is hardcoded into the beacon minting policy which means it can tell whether the necessary deposit has been made.
 Beacon minting will only succeed if:

 1. Exactly 2 ADA is deposited to the beacon vault address.
 2. Only one beacon token is minted in the transaction.
 3. The proper datum is attached to the 2 ADA deposit.
+4. The beacon goes to a script address.

+It would be an issue if a beacon token is found in a pubkey address since this address would not be remotely executable.
+While there may be use cases for this, this is not desired for use cases like a DEX.
+For this reason, when minting a beacon for this DEX, the beacon must go to a script address.
+While this doesn't completely stop beacons from appearing in pubkey addresses, this measure and the required deposit are meant to encourage proper use of the beacons.
+(The next section discusses more steps to help defend against this kind of misuse.)

 The datum for the 2 ADA deposit is the inline currency symbol for the beacon token.
 This is necessary for the beacon vault to only allow redeeming deposits if the correct beacon token is burned.
 Burning beacons requires: